copy/v86/docs/networking.md

 > The WISP protocol only supports UDP and TCP client sockets in the v86 guest, any server sockets listening in the guest are not supported.

 > [!NOTE]
-> The WISP implementation in v86 is missing support for UDP.
+> This WISP implementation does not support UDP, only TCP.

 ### The `fetch` backend

 The `fetch` backend uses the browser's [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API to allow guests to send HTTP requests to external HTTP servers and to receive related HTTP responses.
 This is however complicated by the fact that browsers add [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to HTTP requests initiated by `fetch()`, and that they check the CORS headers of related HTTP responses to block access to external web resources not authorized to `fetch()` in the given context.

-Even though a proxy server is optional with this backend, a CORS proxy server is generally indispensable in order to evade the limitations imposed by CORS and to access the open Internet.
-Yet, this backend is highly useful in special cases where CORS is not in the way.
+This backend is efficient and very useful in cases where CORS is not in the way, otherwise (and in general) a CORS proxy server must be used to provide access to HTTP servers on the open Internet.

-This backend handles DHCP and ARP requests from guests internally, and also monitors the guest's outbound traffic for HTTP requests which it translates into calls to `fetch()`.
-Additionally, NTP, ICMP pings and UDP echo packets are handled to a certain degree.
+Like the [`wisp`](#the-wisp-backend) backend, the `fetch` backend handles DHCP and ARP requests from guests internally, and additionally monitors the guest's outbound traffic for HTTP requests which it translates into calls to `fetch()`.
+NTP, ICMP pings and UDP echo packets are handled to a certain degree.
 Note that `fetch()` performs the DNS lookup using the browser's internal DNS client.
 See PR [#1061](https://github.com/copy/v86/pull/1061) for additional technical details.

 v86 guests are isolated from each other when using the `fetch` backend.